esitachi/pothole-detection/README.md

-# Pothole Detection - Ready Project
+# Pothole Detection - Project

 This repository was prepared from the uploaded project zip.